 - a.
-The Body: The faithful middleman

-- The heart of the system

-- How camera sees differently than human eyes.

-- Limitations and Wonders of camera.

-- Formats of camera: Small Full frame, Half frame (APS-C), Medium, Large (camera movements) Experiencing frame

-- Types of camera: DSLR; View; Rangefinder; Mirror-less

-- b.
-Aperture: The iris of the camera
+The Body: The faithful middleman - The heart of the system - How camera sees differently than human eyes. - Limitations and Wonders of camera. - Formats of camera: Small Full frame, Half frame (APS-C), Medium, Large (camera movements) Experiencing frame - Types of cameras: DSLR; View; Rangefinder; Mirror-less b.
+Aperture: The iris of the camera c.
+Shutter: The Click magic

 - Diaphragm

 - Controls amount of light entering lens

 - Factor in Exposure calculation

 - Active factor of Depth of field and Bokeh (creative)

 - F'-numbers and aperture scale.

 - Application of Depth of Field in advertising and Journalism.